If you’re looking to sell your house or investment property in Eastern without using a real estate agent, we can help.

 You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
 Sure, it’s a lot of money.
 If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent.

-On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the market in Wilmington.
+On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the market in Eastern.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.